 The multi-award winning celebration of the 'Razzle-Dazzle' Jazz Age, Chicago is a seductive tale of crime and corruption.
 It debuted in the West End in 1979, reviving to become one of the most popular shows in London and across the pond on Broadway.
 Catch murderesses Roxie Hart and Velma Kelly compete for the affection of sleazy lawyer, Billy Flynn, at the Phoenix Theatre now.

 Telling the story of the witches from the Wizard of Oz, this musical phenomenon changes the way you look at the Wicked Witch of the West.
 It is now in its eleventh year in London and continues to defy gravity eight times a week.
 This is a really great one so is absolutely not to be missed.

 9) Thriller Live

-Now in its eighth year, Thriller Live is a musical celebration of Michael Jackson’s hit songs.
+Now in its ninth year, Thriller Live is a musical celebration of Michael Jackson’s hit songs.
 Featuring amazing singing and superb dancing, this show is perfect for fans of the late, great Michael Jackson.
 It’s playing at the Lyric Theatre, get your tickets now.

 Having debuted in the West End in 2011, Matilda is the stage adaptation of Roald Dahl's beloved children's book.
 The story of the gifted girl has broken records for the number of awards it has won - including an Olivier Award for 'Best Musical'.
 As well as embarking on a UK Tour, Matilda is still showing at the Cambridge Theatre.